jacobcvt12/blog/_posts/2016-02-09-parallel-diagnostics.md

 # Parallel Chains

 Below is C++ code for approximating the mean and variance of a normal distribution.
-This approximation is performed by Gibbs Sampler with the following full conditionals
+This approximation is performed by a Gibbs Sampler with the following full conditionals

 $$\begin{align}
 \mu_* &\sim \text{N}(\mu_n, t^2_n) \\